-However, for me Bowie has always seemed of a kind with Romantic artists in his self-conscious pursuit of iconicity.
-Like them, he is a figure who sought to be at the centre of debates within and about his time, attempting knowingly to provide a powerful means for audiences and commentators to position their thoughts, feelings, and selves.
+However, for me, Bowie has always seemed of a kind with Romantic artists in his self-conscious pursuit of iconicity.
+Like them, he is a figure who sought to be at the center of debates within and about his time, attempting knowingly to provide a powerful means for audiences and commentators to position their thoughts, feelings, and selves.
 If Romanticism carved out a space in which artists can stand as recognized yet peculiar representatives of their age, then Bowie is a true heir both in his grapplings with the zeitgeist and in his insistence on maintaining his individual idiosyncrasies even as he appeals for general applause.
 In “A Defence of Poetry,” Shelley writes that “Poets are the hierophants of an unapprehended inspiration; the mirrors of the gigantic shadows which futurity casts upon the present; the words which express what they understand not; the trumpets which sing to battle, and feel not what they inspire; the influence which is moved not, but moves” (535).
 This description of the artist as a sensitive but far-from-omniscient barometer seems to me to fit well as a description of Bowie, whose influence seems profounder, more widespread, and less expected than that of other rock stars of his age.
 The principal word from Shelley’s statement that we might wish to alter were we to use it to describe Bowie is “unapprehended.”
-In the Seventies in particular, Bowie successfully sought to make both his influences and his staged selves garishly visible, blazing across the mediascape both as a roguish assemblage of half-familiar elements and as something audiences responded to as being radically new.
+In the seventies in particular, Bowie sought successfully to make both his influences and his staged selves garishly visible, blazing across the mediascape both as a roguish assemblage of half-familiar elements and as something audiences responded to as being radically new.
 The Bowies of the Seventies grab the lion’s share of the attention in this collection, probably because this was the period of his career in which the steps he danced were most obviously in the Romantic line.
 Before the off-kilter embrace of more conventional forms in the eighties, the avant-gardisms of the nineties, and the rueful, experimental referentiality of his twenty-first-century material, Seventies Bowies teetered confidently between outsider and archetype, brashly asserting that art was sexy and scuzzy and fake and cerebral, but, above all, that it had the potential to be achingly, Romantically meaningful.